materialdigital/pmd-ckan/README.md

 ## Installation

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine and init submoduls:
     ```bash
     git clone https://github.com/materialdigital/pmd-ckan.git
+    git submodule update --init
     ```

 2. Navigate to the pmd-ckan directory: